digitalideation/colabor2025/README.md

 ## Deliverables
 ### Sprint 1
 Re-Creation of an algorithmic artwork in p5.js
+* Presentation 6th may
 ### Sprint 2
 Browser Extension around the topic 'Take a Break'
+* Presentation 19th may
 ### Sprint 3
 Create-Share-Show: your own menu, your own rules, your own setting.
 You’ll share and present your work twice: